abchk1234/asbt/README.md

 3) PKGDIR=""
  # Where the build package will be placed.
- # Leave it blank for putting it in /tmp.
+ # Leave it blank to use the slackbuild default (generally /tmp).

 4) GITDIR=""
  # Directory where the slackbuilds git repository is present.